 Sales has always been about combining art and science.
 If you are adding video to your modern selling toolkit, you need to keep that in mind.
 From a science perspective, your formula must include: what types of videos to create, when to consider using them during the sales process, and best practices for things like video formats, length, and thumbnail images.
 But on the art side, you’ll want to let your creative side fly free and to ensure your personality shines through.
 Science + Art + Modern Selling = More Revenue!

-Resources for Sales Reps to Get Started Using Video
+Resources for Sales Reps to Get Started with Video for Sales

 The easier you make it for your reps to get started and be successful with video, the better your shot at getting them to do it.